xLAva/JediAcademyLinux/README.md

 https://github.com/xLAva/JediAcademyLinux/tree/HmdSupportDK2/binary/linux_i386

-Copy all the files from the Windows or Linux platform folder into the root directory of your "Jedi Knight III: Jedi Academy" installation.
+Copy all the files from the Windows or Linux platform folder into the following directory of your "Jedi Knight III: Jedi Academy" installation:

+<Jedi Academy Install Folder>/GameData/

 ### Original Patch: